brandonsyc/moomath/server/README.md

 # Server Files

 If something needs to be compiled on the server, place it in build.sh.
 The git repository is checked every 5 seconds by the server computer, and if any changes are detected, all changes are downloaded, then build.sh is run.
+Note that build.sh is run with

 If you'd like to see the last time the website was updated (*not* the last time it was polled), go to [server/build.html](moomath.com/server/build.html), which contains the timestamp of the last time build.sh was run.